3D-Magic/OmniBot-Testing/README.md

 ## License

-MIT License - See LICENSE file
+Personal Use License - See LICENSE file